PRINTING WITH FLOWERS + LEAVES

 Cover, and simmer for 30 minutes to an hour.
 Make sure bundle stays submerged.

-Add color modifiers to shift and alter pigments.
+Add color modifiers like iron or soda ash to shift and alter pigments.

 Remove bundle from water and allow to cool, overnight if possible.